spider-123-eng/Hive-Pig-Hbase/README.md

  6.Creating Hive Indexes.
  7.Hive Partitioning.
  8.Loading data from Hbase to Hive tables.
  9.Creating Hive UDF's (Simple UDF, GenericUDF).

+ #Pig:
+ In this folder you will find the below concepts using Hive.

+ 1.Running Pig in two modes(Local,HDFS).
+ 2.Loading,Storing data.
+ 3.Ways to access the fields in two ways.
+ 4.Word Count Example using Pig Script.
+ 5.Word Count Example using Hive Script.
+ 6.UDF in PIG.